masyl/cook/doc/roadmap.md

 ## Backlog

-- [HIGH] Figure out if "bind" should be used inside a tag like "attrs", or wrap a tag from outside
 - [HIGH] Figure out if partials should be specific to the closure they we're created in, like javascript in general
 - [HIGH] Template inheritance ?
 Chained render ?
 "Extend" ?
 - [HIGH] Simplification: Enable html escaping by default, with option/tag do disable it